Border Police: Heavy Traffic of Trucks Exiting Bulgaria at Kulata, Kapitan Andreevo and Danube Bridge – Ruse Checkpoints - Novinite.com - Sofia News Agency

 Domestic » Be a reporter: Write and send your article Expats.bg All Are Welcome!
 Join Now!

 Sofia.
-There is heavy traffic of trucks exiting Bulgaria at Kulata, Kapitan Andreevo and Danube Bridge – Ruse checkpoints, Border Police told Focus News Agency.
+There is heavy traffic of trucks exiting Bulgaria at Kulata, Kapitan Andreevo and Danube Bridge – Ruse checkpoints, Border Police told Focus News Agency at 06:00 am this morning.
 Traffic at the borders with Serbia and Macedonia is normal.

 Sofia.
-There is heavy traffic of trucks exiting Bulgaria at Kulata, Kapitan Andreevo and Danube Bridge – Ruse checkpoints, Border Police told Focus News Agency.
+There is heavy traffic of trucks exiting Bulgaria at Kulata, Kapitan Andreevo and Danube Bridge – Ruse checkpoints, Border Police told Focus News Agency at 06:00 am this morning.
 Traffic at the borders with Serbia and Macedonia is normal.

-Until 25 August 2018, roadworks will take place at a section before the Vidin border checkpoint.
-During this period, traffic will temporarily move in both directions in a single lane.
+According to information by Danube Bridge Vidin - Calafat AD, until 25 August 2018, a section before the Vidin border checkpoint will be under repair.
+During this period, two-way traffic will be temporarily reduced to one lane.

+- » Election Authority to Appeal Against Court Ruling on Voting Machine Introduction in Bulgaria

 Please, log in to post a comment.